-New study finds rate of senior food insecurity remained unchanged in 2019
+New study finds that overall senior food insecurity remained unchanged in 2020, yet racial disparities worsened

-Feeding America today released The State of Senior Hunger in America in 2019, a study about seniors facing hunger in the United States.
-The report sheds light on the extent to which food insecurity – or having limited access to enough nutritious food to live a healthy lifestyle – affects individuals age 60 and older.
+CHICAGO, IL – Feeding America® today released The State of Senior Hunger in America in 2020, a study about seniors facing hunger in the United States.
+The report sheds light on the extent to which food insecurity – or having limited access to enough food to live a healthy lifestyle – affects individuals aged 60 and older.

-The State of Senior Hunger in America in 2019 measures food insecurity among seniors in 2019 at the national level and provides rates of senior hunger in each of the 50 states and the District of Columbia and for 51 large metropolitan areas.
+The State of Senior Hunger in America in 2020 estimates food insecurity among seniors in 2020 at the national level and provides rates of senior hunger in each of the 50 states and the District of Columbia and for 51 large metropolitan areas.

 Among the key findings:

-- Food-insecure seniors live in communities across the country, including all 50 states and Washington, D.C.
-In 2019, senior food insecurity rates at the state level ranged from 2.9% in Minnesota to 13.5% in the District of Columbia.
+- Seniors experiencing food insecurity live in communities across the country, including all 50 states and Washington, D.C.
+In 2020, senior food insecurity rates at the state level ranged from 2.9% in North Dakota to 13.1% in the District of Columbia.

-- The 10 states with the highest rates of food insecurity were located in the South and West.
+- Nine of the ten states with the highest rates of food insecurity were located in the South.

-- Senior food insecurity in metro areas varied from 2.3% in the Minneapolis/St. Paul, Minnesota metro area to 13.7% in the Memphis, Tennessee metro area.
+- Senior food insecurity in metro areas varied from 2.5% in the Minneapolis/St. Paul, Minnesota metro area to 13.2% in the New Orleans, Louisiana metro area.

-Food insecurity has negative effects for individuals across the lifespan.
+Food insecurity has negative effects for individuals across their lifespan.
 For seniors, these effects can be particularly problematic given the unique health, economic, and nutritional challenges that can come with aging.
-The State of Senior Hunger 2019 also finds that food insecurity disproportionately affects seniors in certain socioeconomic groups.
-Specifically, in 2019, researchers found:
+The State of Senior Hunger in 2020 also finds that food insecurity disproportionately affects seniors in certain socioeconomic groups.
+Specifically, in 2020, researchers found:

-- Among food-insecure seniors, an estimated six in ten (58.9%) were female.
+- An estimated six in ten (57.7%) seniors experiencing food insecurity were female.

-- Seniors who are renters (18.3%) were close to four times more likely to be food insecure than seniors who are homeowners (4.7%).
+- Seniors who are renters (18.3%) were more than four times more likely to be food insecure than seniors who are homeowners (4.4%).

-For the fifth consecutive year, The State of Senior Hunger in America was produced by Feeding America, the nation’s largest hunger-relief charity with a nationwide network of 200 food banks.
-The study was conducted by researchers Dr. Craig Gundersen and Dr. James P. Ziliak and is the source for national-, state- and metro-level information about food insecurity and very low food security among seniors age 60 and older.
-An additional report highlighting food insecurity among individuals ages 50-59 was also released as part of The State of Senior Hunger in America report series.
+For the sixth consecutive year, The State of Senior Hunger in America was produced by Feeding America, the nation’s largest hunger-relief charity with a nationwide network of 200 food banks, 21 statewide food bank associations, and over 60,000 partner agencies, food pantries and meal programs.
+The study was conducted by researchers Dr. James P. Ziliak and Dr. Craig Gundersen and is the source for national, state and metro-level information about food insecurity and very low food security among seniors aged 60 and older.
+An additional report highlighting food insecurity among individuals aged 50-59 was also released as part of The State of Senior Hunger in America report series.
 The full reports can be found here.